SirDickensBottomskew/ISDMProject/Assignment.md

 * System can automatically find user's profile according to thier phone number

 * Appropriate budget and project time is available

 * All approvals have been received to progress with the project

-* We assume the CMC is able to route calls to the next most relevant RM if the primary RM is unavailable, e.g. on another call
+* The CMC system is able to route calls to the next most relevant RM if the initial RM is unavailable, e.g. on another call

-* We assume that the RMs will be provided necessary training to become familiar with the new processes

 * We assume customers consent to receive marketing/promotional calls

 * The system has a way of handling customers with the same Customer score